 Matter Description Planned audit procedures 3 Reassessment of materiality Our assessment of materiality is kept under review throughout the audit process.
 We reconsider planning materiality if, during the course of our audit engagement, we become aware of facts and circumstances that would have caused us to make a different determination of planning materiality.
 4 Other communications relating to materiality we will report to those charged with governance We report to TCWG any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.
-Whilst our audit procedures are designed to identify misstatements which are material to our opinion on the financial statements as a whole, we nevertheless report to In the context of the group, the PFCC and the Chief Constable, we propose that an individual difference could normally be considered to be clearly trivial if it is less than £300k (PY £307k). the PFCC and the Chief Constable any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.
+Whilst our audit procedures are designed to identify misstatements which are material to our opinion on the financial statements as a whole, we nevertheless report to the PFCC any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.
 Under ISA 260 (UK) 'Communication with those charged with governance', we are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance.
+ISA 260 (UK) defines 'clearly trivial' as matters that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any quantitative or qualitative criteria.
+In the context of the Authority, we propose that an individual difference could normally be considered to be clearly trivial if it is less than £80k (PY £78.5k).
 If management have corrected material misstatements identified during the course of the audit, we will consider whether those corrections should be communicated to the Joint Audit Committee to assist it in fulfilling its governance responsibilities.